Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 Sometimes a good exam is enough to rule out major injuries, and if the pet owner wants to minimize expense, then sometimes we treat the case conservatively.
 Just be aware this doesn't always work out and a repeat visit and a more aggressive work up may be in order

 If the cause for the problem isn't obvious on exam but I'm pretty sure a fracture or dislocation or ligament rupture is not present, we will often treat the case conservatively.
-This means rest and medication for pain and inflammation.
+This means skipping radiographs and other diagnostic tests in lieu of rest, time, and medication for pain, swelling, and inflammation.

 RADIOGRAPHS: